course-dprep/Airbnb-new-year-s-eve/README.md

 To build a new dataset, the listing- and calendar datasets of Rome, Amsterdam, Londen and Paris, retrieved from insideairbnb, are combined.
 This new dataset is cleaned up.
 Moreover, it is checked for relevant elements before analysis.
 These sets enable analysis for every listing for every specific day, allowing for price comparisons between dates.
 To supplement the calendar dataset with additional data, the listings dataset will be combined with it.
 Regression analysis can be used with this cleaned-up dataset to analyze data that is relevant to our research questions.

+###Results
+Not finished yet:

+Price: H1: New Year’s Eve influences the prices of Airbnb listings.
+The results show a P-value of <0.01 for both the complete model and the different cities separate.
+Therefore, with a significance of 0.05, the H0 can be rejected.
+Therefore, we can state that there is a significant relationship between New Year’s Eve and prices of Airbnb listings.

+Bookings: H1: New Year’s Eve influences the amount of booked Airbnbs.
+The results from the linear regression shows a P-value<0.01.
+Therefore, with a significance of 0.05, the null hypothesis can be rejected.

 ## Conclusion

 ## Repository overview